artifishvr/tbhdesktop/README.md

 pnpm install
-pnpm tauri dev # to build and run the app in development mode pnpm tauri build # to build the app + installers for production
+pnpm tauri dev # to build and run the app in development mode pnpm tauri build # to build the app + installers for production pnpm tauri ios build # to build the app for iOS pnpm tauri android build # to build the app for Android (untested)
 ```

 ## License